ARM-software/psa-api/doc/crypto/overview/functionality.rst

 Cryptographic operations
 ------------------------

-For each type of cryptographic operation, the API can include:
+The API supports cryptographic operations through two kinds of interfaces:

-*   One or more *single-part* functions, which perform a whole operation in a single function call.
+*   A *single-part* function performs a whole operation in a single function call.
 For example, compute, verify, encrypt or decrypt.
 See :secref:`single-part-functions`.

-*   A *multi-part operation* --- which is a set of functions that work with a stored operation state.
+*   A *multi-part operation* is a set of functions that work with a stored operation state.
 This provides more control over operation configuration, piecewise processing of large input data, or handling for multi-step processes.
 See :secref:`multi-part-operations`.

+Depending on the mechanism, one or both kind of interfaces may be provided.

 .. _single-part-functions: